 Sanction has two nearly opposite meanings: to sanction can be to approve of something, but it can also mean to punish, or speak harshly to.
 Likewise, a sanction can be a punishment or approval.
 Very confusing — the person who invented this word should be publicly sanctioned!

 See if you can guess the meaning of sanction in the following contexts.
-Before invading Iraq, the US and its allies first imposed sanctions on the country, refusing to supply the country with much-needed trade items.
-Did you guess sanction =punishment?
+Before invading Iraq, the U.S. and its allies first imposed sanctions on the country, refusing to supply the country with much-needed trade items.
+Did you guess that sanction = "punishment"?
 You were right!
-But by trading with China at the same time, the US quietly sanctioned that nation's known instances of human rights abuses.
-Did you guess sanction =approval?
+But by trading with China at the same time, the U.S. quietly sanctioned that nation's known instances of human rights abuses.
+Did you guess that sanction = "approval"?
 You're right again!